Differential/meteor-mobile-cookbook/iOS/Status Bar.md

 - [Dynamic Styles](#dynamic-styles)

 ## Overview

-[http://devgirl.org](http://devgirl.org/2014/07/31/phonegap-developers-guid/) has a great demo of the different status bar options.
+First, [http://devgirl.org](http://devgirl.org/2014/07/31/phonegap-developers-guid/) has a great demo of the different status bar options.
+Read it.

+Then, there are two ways to manage the status bar: 1) in CSS, and 2) using the Cordova `StatusBar` plugin.
+(The `StatusBar` plugin will be installed in either case.)

+#### Option 1

-For best results, you typically want the following settings:
+Use CSS to add a 20px pad to the top of the screen.
+Then, for best results, you typically want the following settings:

 ```
 App.setPreference('StatusBarOverlaysWebView', 'true');